Test ID: AHEP Acute Hepatitis Profile, Serum

 Hepatitis A:

-Hepatitis A virus (HAV) is an RNA virus that accounts for 20% to 25% of viral hepatitis in adults in the United States.
-HAV infection is spread by the oral/fecal route and produces acute hepatitis, which follows a benign, self-limited course.
+Hepatitis A virus (HAV) is an RNA virus that accounts for 20% to 25% of acute viral hepatitis in adults in the United States.
+Hepatitis A is spread by the oral/fecal route and produces acute hepatitis, which follows a benign, self-limited course.
 Spread of the disease is usually associated with contaminated food or water caused by poor sanitary conditions.
 Outbreaks frequently occur in overcrowded situations and institutions or high-density centers such as prisons and healthcare centers.
 Epidemics may occur following floods or other disaster situations.
 Chronic carriers of HAV have never been observed.

 Hepatitis B: